Multivariate Trend Filtering for Lattice Data: Interpolation algorithm

 \subsection{Multivariate interpolation}

 In the multivariate case, it turns out that we can interpolate within the space of tensor products of $k\th$ degree discrete splines in $O((k+1)^{d+1})$ time, assuming a uniformly-spaced lattice.
-The idea is to reduce the $d$-dimensional problem calculation to $k+1$ interpolation problems, each in dimension $d-1$.
-Figure \ref{fig:interp_intuition} provides the intuition for $d=2$.
-The algorithm in described in Algorithm \ref{alg:interp}.
-We recall the notation from Section \ref{sec:theory}, where we abbreviate $[a] = \{1,\ldots,a\}$ for an integer $a \geq 1$.
+The idea is to reduce the $d$-dimensional problem calculation to $k+1$ interpolation problems, each one in dimension $d-1$.
+Figure \ref{fig:interp_intuition} gives the intuition for $d=2$.
+The algorithm in described in Algorithm \ref{alg:interp}, where we recall the notation from Section \ref{sec:theory}, abbreviating $[a] = \{1,\ldots,a\}$ for an integer $a \geq 1$.

 Algorithm \ref{alg:interp} assumes each side length of the lattice is at least $k+1$.
 Its proof of correctness, as well as the running time of $O((k+1)^{d+1})$ for a uniformly-spaced lattice, follows from a straightforward inductive argument over $d$, whose proof we omit.
 We note that for an arbitrary lattice, the running time is \smash{$O(\sum_{j=1}^d \log N_j + (k+1)^{d+1})$}.
 Figure \ref{fig:interp_example} gives some examples of interpolation for $d=2$.